5 Ways to Attract and Retain Great Independent Talent

 Independent contractors are familiar with using marketplaces as a way to search for work.
 Leveraging a marketplace that clearly displays available opportunities with your company and automates tasks such as onboarding, payment, and engagement documentation can be a big help in attracting top talent.

 Up next: What to Know Before Hiring through a Freelance Marketplace

 Independent contractors value freedom, control, and flexibility in their work, and communication is their top driver for satisfaction with a client.
 Because independents today have so much choice in who they work with, companies must try to meet independents on their own terms in order to attract and retain the best talent.

 There are many ways to work toward independent professional happiness throughout the engagement process.
 Encourage hiring managers to proactively communicate program processes and procedures to independents at the start of the engagement, consider using a client-branded welcome site for education regarding what to expect during vetting and engagement, and require managers to report on high-value project deliverables so independents feel appreciated and can see how their work is making a difference.

-The regulatory environment for engaging independent contractors a complex world dependent on federal and state-level tests, guidance documents, and laws.
+The regulatory environment for engaging independent contractors is a complex world dependent on federal and state-level tests, guidance documents, and laws.
 Enterprises must adhere to these many regulations or bear the risk of misclassification.